chavarera/PythonScript/Class/MultilevelInheritance.md

 ### Introduction

 - The features of all the base classes are inherited into the derived class We can inherit a derived class from another derived class, this process is known as multilevel inheritance.
-- This is an example of child and grand child relationship.
+- This is an example of a child and grandchild relationship.
 - Multi-level inheritance is archived when a derived class inherits another derived class.
 - There is no limit on the number of levels up to which, the multi-level inheritance is archived in python.
-- when we call a method using derived class and if thta method is not avialable in that derived class it will chek it in its parent class. if that methods is not present in parent class then it will search it from grand parent.
+- when we call a method using derived class and if that method is not available in that derived class it will check it in its parent class. if that method is not present in parent class then it will search it from a grandparent.

 ![Multilevel Inheritance](https://github.com/chavarera/PythonScript/blob/master/Class/multilevelinheritance.png)

 ### Algorithm

-1.Create a Parent Class A.
+1. Create a Parent Class A.
 ```python
 class A:
 ```